-For more information about the Coker Connection & to register for the program of your choice, please click here.
+For more information about The Coker Connection Online Experience, please click here.

 - Once your deposit is received, your Coker email account will be active.
 Our Information Technology Office will establish your personal Coker email address.
 All Coker students, faculty and staff have a Coker email address.
 Your email address is essential to be able to receive communication from Coker.
 If you are a residential student, you must use your Coker email address in order to receive your room assignment.